MicrosoftDocs/appcenter-docs/docs/dashboard/manage-apple-secrets.md

 You can add your Apple ID and signing certificate as part of the distribution workflow or from **Account settings** -> **Developer accounts** by clicking the blue + button.
 Secrets are store in a secure vault, to protect the confidentiality of your credentials.

 App Center uses your Apple ID to manage your provisioning profile and your signing certificate to re-sign for a release which includes all testers.

+## How can app members use my Apple ID

+When you add an Apple ID to an app all other members will use it for App Store Connect communication and automatic device management.
+Because the Apple ID is a personal log it's only possible to add it to an app.

 ## Two factor authentication